Convergence of an actor-critic gradient flow for entropy regularised MDPs in general spaces: Mirror-Descent and the Fisher--Rao Gradient flow

 Note that the soft advantage formally corresponds to the functional derivative of the value function with respect to the policy $\pi^{n}$ and thus \eqref{eq:truefisherrao} can be seen as a gradient flow of the value function over the space of kernels $\mathcal{P}(A|S)$ (see \cite{david_fisher} for a detailed description of the functional derivative).

-In the case where the advantage function is fully accessible for all $t \geq 0$, \cite{david_fisher}[Theorem 2.8] shows that the entropy regularisation in the value function induces an exponential convergence to the optimal policy.
-In the following section we define the approximate Fisher Rao dynamics arising from approximating the advantage for all $t\geq 0$.
+\begin{remark} In the case where the advantage function is fully accessible for all $t \geq 0$, \cite{david_fisher}[Theorem 2.8] shows that the entropy regularisation in the value function induces an exponential convergence to the optimal policy.